De Finetti theorems for easy quantum groups: Half independence

-Recall that (centered) Gaussian and semicircular distributions are characterized by the property that their non-vanishing cumulants are those corresponding to pair and noncrossing pair partitions, respectively.
+Recall that (centered) Gaussian and semicircular distributions are characterized by the property that their nonvanishing cumulants are those corresponding to pair and noncrossing pair partitions, respectively.
 We will now show that for half-independence, it is the symmetrized Rayleigh distribution which has this property.
-This follows from the considerations in \cite{bsp}, but we include here a direct proof.

-\begin{proposition} Let $x$ be a random variable in $(\mc A,\varphi)$ which has an even distribution.
+This follows from the considerations in~\cite{bsp}, but we include here a direct proof. \begin{proposition} Let $x$ be a random variable in $(\mc A,\varphi)$ which has an even distribution.
 Then $x$ has a symmetrized Rayleigh distribution if and only if

-for any $\pi \in E_h(k)$ such that $\pi \notin E_2(k)$. \end{proposition}
+for any $\pi\in E_h(k)$ such that $\pi\notin E_2(k)$. \end{proposition}

-\begin{proof} Since the distribution of $x$ is determined uniquely by its half-liberated cumulants, it suffices to show that if the cumulants have the stated property then $x$ has a symmetrized Rayleigh distribution.
+\begin{pf} Since the distribution of $x$ is determined uniquely by its half-liberated cumulants, it suffices to show that if the cumulants have the stated property then $x$ has a symmetrized Rayleigh distribution.
 Suppose that this is the case, then

 It is easy to see that the number of partitions in $E_2(k)$ is $m!$ if $k=2m$ is even and is zero if $k$ is odd.
-Since these agree with the moments of a symmetrized Rayleigh distribution, the result follows. \end{proof}
+Since these agree with the moments of a symmetrized Rayleigh distribution, the result follows. \end{pf}